James Willstrop

-James Willstrop (born 15 August 1983) is an English professional squash player living in Yorkshire, England.
-He was born in North Walsham, Norfolk, England.
+James Willstrop (born 15 August 1983) is an English professional squash player from Yorkshire who represented the England men's national squash team and is a former world number 1.

 Career

 Willstrop has a large build for a squash player, being 6 ft 5 in and 194 lb.
 He trains at Pontefract Squash Club in West Yorkshire, where he was trained by his father, Malcolm Willstrop.

-In 2002 Willstrop claimed his third consecutive British Junior Under-19 National Championship title, to establish himself as England's most successful junior player of all time – having won National titles at all age groups (under-12, under-14, under-17, and under-19), and British Junior Open trophies at under-14, under-17, and under-19.
+In 2002, Willstrop claimed his third consecutive British Junior Under-19 National Championship title, to establish himself as England's most successful junior player of all time – having won National titles at all age groups (under-12, under-14, under-17, and under-19), and British Junior Open trophies at under-14, under-17, and under-19.
 In the same year, he established himself as the world's top junior player, claiming both the European and the World junior titles.